 Unfortunately, AOC’s overdrive implementation isn’t as good as it is on some of their other monitors.
 Using the highest ‘Strong’ overdrive mode introduces pixel overshoot, so you will have to use the Medium option.

 The smearing is mainly noticeable in darker scenes and at high frame rates (assuming FreeSync is enabled), but unless you’re a hardcore FPS gamer or extremely sensitive to motion blur and ghosting, it will be tolerable.

 In more graphically oriented games such as RPGs, you won’t notice any issues allowing you to fully enjoy deep blacks, great colors, and crisp details the AOC CU34G2X provides.

 MBR cannot be used at the same time as FreeSync and it reduces the monitor’s maximum brightness while active.
-Using the MBR option in the OSD (On-Screen Display) menu, you can manually adjust the frequency of backlight strobing (brightness vs motion clarity trade-off).
+Using the MBR option in the OSD (On-Screen Display) menu, you can manually alter the frequency of backlight strobing (brightness vs motion clarity trade-off).

 Note that the monitor uses a flicker-free backlight and features a low-blue light filter which together eliminate eye strain and headaches caused by prolonged use of the display.

 FreeSync & G-SYNC Compatibility